 Budgeting gets easier the more you do it

 The first few months you are probably going to be scrambling around for some infrequent items because you haven’t been saving up for long enough for them.
-Hopefully you will be able to cope by making your optional spending on things like entertainment and clothes lower than your normal budget to compensate.
+One way to cope is to cut back on your optional spending on things like entertainment and clothes for a few months.
 If you can get through these difficulties, in September next year when all three children need new school shoes and uniform and two need football boots then you will have the money saved up ready.
 It really is worth it!

 Any budget is better than no budget!

-It doesn’t much matter if you start complicated then realise how you can simplify things, or go for a simple approach and then want to add bells and whistles.
-If you are looking at your finances at least once a month and checking what you have spent, you are more in control of your situation than 80% of the population!
+It doesn’t matter if you start complicated then realise how to simplify things, or go for a simple approach and then want to add bells and whistles.
+If you are looking at your finances at least once a month and checking what you have spent, you are more in control of your finances than 80% of the population!
 And your debt elimination plan is MUCH more likely to succeed.